sbmlteam/sbml-test-suite/trunk/test-suite/cases/stochastic/README.txt

                 Originally developed circa 2007-2010.
-        The SBML 3.1 version of DSMTS (dated October 21, 2010) was added to the SBML Test Suite distribution in late 2014.
+        The SBML 3.1 version of DSMTS (dated October 21, 2010) was added to the SBML Test Suite distribution in 2015.

             The master version of the DSMTS is located at: http://dsmts.googlecode.com/